• Skip to main content

 This recipe is SO versatile!

 • If you have leftover bean chili, then use it in place of the lentil stew!
-Or try with this tofu bolognese.
+This can be a fun way to serve leftover chili.
+Or try pairing with this tofu bolognese.

 • If in a rush, then you can use vegan tofu sour cream or even vegan yogurt instead of the vegan queso.

-• You can use any types of bean instead of the lentils, like black beans or even white beans.
+• You can use any type of bean instead of the lentils, like black beans, kidney beans or even white beans.

 • Also, you can use other vegetables to make the lentil stew, like chopped carrots, green beans, sweet potatoes or corn.